noor-ahmed/nimble-survey/README.md

 A simple React application, that consumes some  APIs written in Ruby.
 It will allow you to
  1. Sign up to the system
  2. Sign in
- 3. Change the Password if yoy forget
+ 3. Change the Password if you forget
  4. Answer and sumbit your response to the a simple survey

 ## [Doployed Here](https://sleepy-hugle-723d70.netlify.app/)